 2005-2009 ACS Estimate: The American Community Survey (ACS) replaces census sample data.
 Est is releasing the 2005-2009 ACS estimates, five-year period date collected monthly from lanuary 1, 2005 through December 31, 2009.
-Although the ACS includes many of the subjects previously covered by the december 30, 2009 spiral differences between the two surveys including fundamental differences in survey design and resteem you lies.
+Although the ACS includes many of the subjects previously covered by the december 10 and the survey including fundamental differences in survey design and resteem to the surveys including fundamental differences in survey design and resteem to the